AGiorgetti/ngrx101/DOCS.md

 **Best Practice - beware of Unicast / Cold Observables and Memoization**

-Are ngrx observables hot ot cold ?
+Are NgRx observables hot ot cold ?

 Playing with the sample code you'll see that the store observables are Unicast / Cold: the selectors will be evaluated every time we subscribe to the observables.

 Be careful if you have a complex chain of operators and multiple bindings or subscriptions to it.

-Using pure selector functions and Memoization (provided by ngrx for free) help avoid the performance issue.
+Using pure selector functions and Memoization (provided by NgRx for free) help avoid the performance issue.

 Selectors are pure functions so memoization (a sort-of caching can help reduce the potential performance hit).